alphapeter/filecommander/readme.md

  4. Install the additional dependencies run `npm install` in the frontend directory

 ## Developement
+The front end is written using vue.js, vuex and webpack.
+There's no need to recompile the backend during development.
-For easier modification of the front end, webpack-development-server can be used to serve the html, js and css.
-No need for recompiling the go source code upon every change.
-The development server will proxy the api calls to the backend application.
-You just have to start the backend server once.
+The webpack development server will proxy the api calls to the backend once it is started.

  1. Compile and start the backend application, let it listen to port 8080
- 2. Start webpack-dev-server run `npm start` in the frontend directory
+ 2. Start webpack-dev-server run `npm run dev` in the frontend directory
- 3. browse to `localhost:8000` with your favourite browser
+ 3. browse to `localhost:8080` with your favourite browser
  4. _make your changes to the code_ and it will update in the browser as you save
  5. press `ctrl + c` to stop the dev server

 ## Compile the front end code
  * Run `npm run build` to run webpack en embed the content into go
  * Compile the go source with the updated front end code

+# Work in progress (whats next)
+ **TODO**
+ * Configuration
+ * document build steps
+ * implement key navigation
+ * implement multiselect using shift
+ * implement demo
+ * make precompile binaries available
+ * code cleanup